Using garden herbs to make a healing tincture

 Herbal tinctures are age-old remedies that can help soothe and heal whatever might ail you.
+Tinctures are surprisingly easy to make, and fresh herbs make the most powerful tinctures.
 Here’s how to make herbal tinctures using plants from your garden.

 Last week I came across some Internet sites about herb-based first-aid kits.
 In addition to standard items such as scissors, bandages, and sterile gauze pads, most sites recommended packaged dried herbs for tea, a collection of essential oils, herbal creams and salves and a few alcohol tinctures.